Costs to Consider when buying a holiday home

 Rates and Water Costs

-Did you know you can generate an income from your holiday home?
+You can generate an income from your holiday home?